zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec16.md

           next name server IP.
        3. Else, if the RCODE in the DNS response is not *NOERROR*, then go to next name server IP.
-       4. Else, if the DNS response contains at least one CDS record in the answer section, then add the name server IP and the CDS RRset to the *CDS RRsets* set.
-Also include any associated RRSIG records.
+       4. Else, if the answer section has no CDS records, go to next name server IP.
-       5. Else, if the answer section has no CDS records, go to next name server IP.
+       5. Add the name server IP and the CDS RRset from the answer section to the *CDS RRsets* set.
+Also include any associated RRSIG records in the answer section.
     2. Send the DNSKEY query over UDP to the name server IP address.
        1. If no DNS response is returned, then go to next name server IP.